-Legal & General Management Ltd
+No. of shares Percentage of issued capital (%) Legal & General Management Limited 289,799,780 5.29 Barclays PLC 199,225,616 3.63

-No. of shares: 289,799,780 (5.29% of issued capital)

-Barclays PLC

-No. of shares: 199,255,616 (3.63% of issued capital)

 Percentage of Ordinary shares in issue, excluding Treasury shares as at 22nd February 2008.

 The Bank of New York Mellon is the Depositary for the company's ADRs, which are listed on the New York Stock Exchange.
 Ordinary shares representing the company's ADR program, which are managed by the Depositary, are registered in the name of BNY (Nominees) Limited.